 Housing and mental health are often linked.
-Poor mental health can make it harder to cope with housing problems, while being homeless or having problems in your home can make your mental health worse.
+Poor mental health can make it harder to cope with housing problems.
+And being homeless or having problems where you live can make your mental health worse.

 Watch Billy, Lucie, Lucy and Miles share their experiences of how their living situations and mental health problems affect each other.

 There are lots of ways to find support if you are experiencing mental health problems: